03shivani/Customer-Churn-Prediction-ClassificationProject/README.md

 EDA is further divided into four parts : Descriptive Statistics , Univariate, Bivariate , Multivariate Prediction : In which we can predict whether the customer will churn or not by putting manual entries and also by uploading dataset.

-Click here to show the user
+Click here to open the app of Churn Prediction: https://03shivani-customer-churn-prediction-classifica-p-project-k3yioz.streamlit.app/
-https://03shivani-customer-churn-prediction-classifica-p-project-k3yioz.streamlit.app/